MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/securing-privileged-access/securing-privileged-access.md

 ## Why is Securing Privileged Access important?

-In most organizations, the security of most or all business assets depends on the integrity of the privileged accounts that administer, manage, and develop IT systems.
+In most organizations, the security of most or all business assets depends on the integrity of the privileged accounts that administer, manage, and develop information systems.
 Cyber-attackers focus on privileged access to systems like Active Directory to rapidly gain access to all of an organizations targeted data.

 Traditional security approaches have focused on the network and firewalls as the primary security perimeter, but the effectiveness of network security has been significantly diminished by two trends:

-* Organizations are hosting data and resources outside the traditional network boundary on mobile enterprise PCs, devices like mobile phones and tablets, cloud services, and BYOD devices
+* Organizations are hosting data and resources outside the traditional network boundary on mobile enterprise PCs, devices like mobile phones and tablets, cloud services, and bring your own devices (BYOD)
 * Adversaries have demonstrated a consistent and ongoing ability to obtain access on workstations inside the network boundary through phishing and other web and email attacks.

 These necessitate building a modern security perimeter out of authentication and authorization identity controls to supplement the traditional network perimeter strategy.
 A security perimeter here is defined as a consistent set of controls between assets and the threats to them.
 Privileged accounts are effectively in control of this new security perimeter so it's critical to protect privileged access.